 St. Brendan of Birr is remembered as a Celtic saint who is considered to be the prophet of Ireland and one of the great Twelve Apostles of Ireland.
 Yet, most of us, like the faithful followers of Christ, Moneisen and Muirchú will never experience sainthood, much less, be remembered by many except our family members and dearest friends.
 Yet, each of our lives is important.
 We were conceived and born for a reason.
 We are God’s beloved children.

 My congregations over the past several years have celebrated the birth of their fellow members and church guests at the first of each month.
 We speak of what a great blessing and gift they were to their families when they were born and that the universe needed them.
 The whole congregation then reads a special blessing to each celebrant.
 Along with the blessing, each birthday celebrant receives a tealight candle resting in a seashell.
 The candle reminds them that they were born to be light in this darkened world.
 The seashell reminds them of their second birth when they were born again through baptism into new life.
-We too like Moneisen receive baptism, not from St. Patrick, but from a local pastor or priest.
-This newly baptized one died right at his feet and was buried there.
+We too like Moneisen receive baptism, not from St. Patrick, but from a local pastor, elder, or priest.
+This newly baptized one died right at Patrick’s feet and was buried there.
 Her life and light still shines over the hundreds of years and so will ours.